ibm-cloud-docs/discovery-data/analyzeapi.md

 -  **Start date**: The start date of the API call-monitoring period.
 -  **End date**: The end date of the API call-monitoring period.
 -  **30-day call total**: Number of calls to the Analyze API in the 30-day time interval that is indicated by the **Start date** and **End date**.
 The time interval is determined by calculating the consecutive time period with the highest number of API calls.
-The 30-day window updates as the time interval with the highest number of API calls changes.
+The 30-day window updates as the time interval with the highest number of API call changes.

 The **API usage** is not displayed until some time after API usage monitoring begins.
 A delay in displaying the final total number of the **30-day call total** might occur, even if the 30-day period that is listed includes the current date.
 {: note}